sical/Data-Visualization-with-Deep-Learning/README.md

   - The loss modelization can be summarized in a function representing the loss to determine if the trainnig was efficient.

   - The test modelization is the function that we will use to train the algorithm in order to reduce the loss.

+#### imagePrep

+ImagePrep is a python script, developped by our hands, which can be used as a standalone with the main function or as an API to import.
+It uses the PIL lib to manipulates images and os to get images from a directory.

+This script has three functions :

+- Convert2gray , This function uses 3 parameters the extention of the output pictures,the directory containing the pictures and the directory where the new images will be

+- Resize , this function uses 2 more parameters than convert2gray which are the width and height of the new pictures

+- Resize2gray do booth with the same number of parameters than resize.

+This script allows us to uses images the same parameters no matter their size / color at the beginning, in order to use them in a neuronal network as an input.